CMSgov/bcda-static-site/production/user_guide.md

 layout: home
 title:  "Getting Started with BCDA in Production"
 date:   2019-09-03 09:21:12 -0500
-description: "A Beginners Guide to learning about APIs and a walkthrough for the BCDA Swagger Environment"
+description: "A beginner's guide to working with the BCDA Production environment."
 landing-page: live
 gradient: "blueberry-lime-background"
 subnav-link-gradient: "blueberry-lime-link"